Are you an advisor? Go to Unbiased Pro

 Filing for divorce in Vermont involves a few key steps, along with understanding associated costs and timelines:

-Check eligibility: One spouse must have lived in Vermont for at least six months before filing and continue residing in the state until the divorce is finalized after a year.
+1. Check eligibility: One spouse must have lived in Vermont for at least six months before filing, however, they won’t be granted the divorce until they’ve lived in Vermont for a full year.

-Submit the complaint: File your paperwork with the county court and pay the filing fee, which is about $295.
+3. Submit the complaint: File your paperwork with the county court and pay the filing fee, which is either $90 for an uncontested divorce or $295 for a contested divorce.
 If you can't afford this fee, you might qualify for a waiver.

 How do you split assets in a divorce in Vermont?